“Be careful because Cambodia is the most dangerous place you will ever visit. You will fall in love with it, and eventually it will break your heart.”

 Later in the afternoon, Marty & Anna hired a scooter so now we are all getting around like the locals and scooting around the streets!!!

 Our #drivecambodiasfuture campaign is still LIVE as we still are in great need of donations to keep progressing with this project here in Cambodia!!!
 Otherwise we are afraid we will only be able to achieve the bare minimum before we leave.
 We ideally want to have the mobile school set up and test-run before we leave at the end of the month!!!
-So if you are able to help, please visit this link!!!

 This day was our most epic adventure yet!!!
 We jumped on a bus at midnight Wednesday night with our truck searching crew: Christine, Adrian, Jimmy, Meng (mechanic) and Brus Lee (Jimmy's friend) - headed for Phnom Penh!
 We were on a sleeper bus (includes pillow + blanket!) which was a bonus as we were actually able to get some sleep!
 We arrived in Phnom Penh at 6am, met our local tuk tuk driver Sophea and set off to get some breakfast to start the day!
 Adrian & I rocked our Cambodian scarves to protect ourselves from the city's pollution - last time we were here in January, I got shocking asthma!